Ancient-Majik-Tech/Experiment.Green.Biorecycle.Wiki/Learn/LearnHome.md

 ### Welcome

-Welcome to the Learning section for [[Project Name]][Page Home].
+Welcome to the Learning section for [Experimental Recycle Ecosystem][Page Home].
 Here you will be provided in depth learning which will we home will help Staff, people hoping to become staff, volunteers, users and modders alike will have better understanding of the project and we can all work to make our projects all they can be through hard work, perserverence and teamwork.

 ### Tutorials